Ciprian-Popescu-03/Ciprian-Popescu-03/README.md

 # About Me 🌱

 Hi there!
-I'm **Ciprian Popescu**, a second-year Computer Science and Engineering student at the Technical University of Cluj-Napoca (UTCN).
+I'm **Ciprian Popescu**, a third-year Computer Science and Engineering student at the Technical University of Cluj-Napoca (UTCN).
 I am passionate about technology and fascinated by how systems are built, optimized, and coded.
 I consider myself an attentive, hardworking student who is eager to learn, grow, and apply my knowledge in real-world projects and challenges.